 Arnold Palmer: Irreplaceable

-Since the loss of Arnold Palmer on September 25, the outpouring of heartfelt tear-stained tributes has provided a vivid reflection of the powerful sentiments felt for Palmer around the world.
-Here is a selection of some of the things that have been said and done, leading with some of the emotional, inspirational words spoken at the Celebration service held in Palmer’s hometown of Latrobe, Pennsylvania.
+Since the loss of Arnold Palmer on September 25, 2016, the outpouring of heartfelt tear-stained tributes has provided a vivid reflection of the powerful sentiments felt for Palmer around the world.
+Here is a selection of some of the things that were said and done last year, leading with some of the emotional, inspirational words spoken at the Celebration service held in Palmer’s hometown of Latrobe, Pennsylvania.

 Former LPGA Tour Commissioner and long-time business colleague and friend of Arnold Palmer

 We were watching the Masters telecast.
 Holes 13 and 15 present very interesting challenges—both par-5s with water hazards.
 More than once, players laid up on these holes, unwilling to risk going into the hazards and becoming toast.